Schedule A (Form 1040): A guide to itemized deductions for US expats

 1. Taxpayers with high deductions

-If you’ve had a year of hefty medical bills, significant charitable donations, or property taxes through the roof, itemizing is likely a better option.
+If you've had a year with hefty medical bills, significant charitable donations, or high property taxes, itemizing is likely the better option.
+The more your qualifying expenses exceed the standard deduction, the more you stand to save.

 2. US expats with unique circumstances